ikuamike/ikuamike.github.io/content/posts/2024/p3rf3ctr00t_ctf_2024_forensics.md

 Flag: `r00t{34}`

-Based on the solves of the next challenges, seems the decryption was the biggest hurdle.
+Based on the solves of the next challenges, it seems the decryption was the biggest hurdle.

 ## Part 4